So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

 AWS Certified Developer – Associate

-You might think this cert is for developers – after all it says developer right there – but it’s really for anyone who uses AWS.
+You might think the AWS Certified Developer – Associate cert is for developers.
+After all it says developer right there, but it’s really for anyone who uses AWS.

 This is another certification that we recommend to everyone.
 In fact, we recommend that you move onto it immediately after you finish the AWS Certified Solutions Architect – Associate exam.
 There’s a lot of overlap between the certs, and taking them close together makes this one much easier to finish off quickly.

 This certification is also somewhat misleading.
 It’s not only for SysOps Admins.
 It’s for anyone who runs things on AWS.
 This exam goes rather in-depth on CloudWatch, among other things.
 Going through this certification gives you a much stronger grasp of what’s actually going on in your AWS architecture.

 A word to the wise!
 The SysOps Admin is widely regarded as the hardest AWS Associate certification.
 But it’s really valuable to finish off all of the Associates before taking on the much harder Professional exams.
 The Professionals expect you know everything about the Associate-level exams like the back of your hand, so skipping one – particularly the hardest one – could come back to bite you.

 Get access to all of A Cloud Guru’s AWS certification courses, hands-on labs, quizzes, practice exams, original series, and so much more!

 AWS Professional-Level Certifications

 - Recommended Experience: Two years of comprehensive experience using AWS, with comprehensive experience designing, operating, and troubleshooting solutions.